geisonbiazus/blog/posts/applying-clean-architecture-in-go.md

 Whenever I start implementing any feature, I always start with a use case.
 The use cases go in the core layer inside of the components they belong.
 As this application is small enough there is only one component called `blog`.

 The use case always implements the high-level policy of the feature leaving the low-level details for the adapters plugged in the ports.
-Every use case has the format of a struct (class) with a Run method.
-The struct holds the dependencies while the request arguments are passed directly in the Run function.
+Every use case has the format of a struct (class) with a `Run` method.
+The struct holds the dependencies while the request arguments are passed directly in the `Run` method.
 Here is the implementation of the `blog.ViewPostUseCase`:

 ```go
 // internal/blog/view_post_use_case.go